kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `eki_rsi`: Uses EKI for non-real-time startup/status handling and RSI for cyclic control.
 - `mxa_rsi`: Uses mxAutomation for non-real-time startup/status handling and RSI for cyclic control.

+The integration of EKI and mxA not only helps the initiation of external control but also unlocks additional capabilities via ROS 2 controllers.

 It is recommended to run the driver on a real-time capable client machine.
 Detailed instructions for setting up the `PREEMPT_RT` path are available on the [Realtime](https://github.com/kroshu/kuka_drivers/wiki/5_Realtime) wiki page.

 ## Test setups